How long is the course?

 All learners on Land Based programmes are required to wear standard uniform and also PPE for practical work in the form of steel toe capped boots and overalls.

 How will I be assessed?

 Assessment is by assignments, presentations, reports and tests.
 There is no formal end examination.

 There are several opportunities available, one of which is to carry on studying for a top-up degree (Level 6) in an animal related subject.

-Beyond college, there are many job opportunities such as groomer, RSPCA, vet Nurse, Army dog handler, customs dog handler, equine or stable work, animal behaviourist, zoo keeper, animal nutritionist, animal technician.
+Beyond College, there are many opportunities such as groomer, RSPCA, veterinary nurse, army dog handler, customs dog handler, equine or stable work, animal behaviourist, zoo keeper, animal nutritionist, animal technician.

 How do I apply?

 As a Higher Education student living in England you may be eligible for the non-means tested Tuition Fee Loan from the Government.
 See the Fees and Finance page for further information.